Best Watercolor Paper for Landscapes (2026 Guide)

 What watercolor paper should I use for art college entrance exams in India?

-For submission work and any painting that will be judged or kept: 100% cotton cold pressed, minimum 270gsm.
-In Kolkata, Artmans from GC Laha & Co is the most accessible locally.
-Brustro 100% cotton and Maestriaa are available online and perform well for serious examination work.
-For daily practice sessions where volume matters more than archival quality: Brustro 25% cotton or buff cartridge paper.
-The skills developed on practice paper transfer; save the cotton sheets for work that counts.
+100% cotton cold pressed, minimum 270gsm, for any submission or judged work.
+In Kolkata: Artmans from GC Laha & Co is the most accessible locally.
+Brustro 100% cotton and Maestriaa are available online and perform well.
+For daily practice: Brustro 25% cotton or buff cartridge.
+Skills developed through practice paper transfer; save cotton sheets for work that counts.

 What is the difference between 270gsm and 300gsm watercolor paper?

-300gsm paper is heavier and thicker.
-It handles multiple heavy wet washes without buckling and generally does not require stretching for most landscape painting approaches.
-270gsm is fine for moderate wash work and single-session paintings but benefits from pre-stretching when the painting involves many wet layers or large saturated washes.
-For large-format work (15×22 inches and above) and complex multi-session paintings, 300gsm is the more practical choice.
+300gsm is heavier and generally does not require pre-stretching for most landscape approaches.
+270gsm benefits from pre-stretching when the painting involves many wet layers or large saturated washes.
+For large-format work and complex multi-session paintings, 300gsm is the more practical choice.

 Should I use rough or cold pressed paper for landscape painting?

 Cold pressed for almost all landscape work.
-Rough paper has a specific place — dry brush technique, heavily textured foreground passages, very granular subjects like exposed rock faces — but for atmospheric skies, soft mountain passages, wet-on-wet mist, and the graduated washes that define most landscape subjects, cold pressed is correct.
+Rough has a specific place — dry brush foregrounds, exposed rock faces, heavily granular subjects — but for atmospheric skies, soft mountain passages, wet-on-wet mist, and the graduated washes that define most landscape subjects, cold pressed is correct.
 Rough texture interferes with smooth graduated washes and makes wet-on-wet results harder to predict.
 Start with cold pressed.
-Add rough paper to your toolkit once you know exactly why you need it for a specific subject or passage.
+Add rough paper once you know exactly why you need it for a specific passage.

 Joy Mukherjee — Watercolor Artist, Kolkata